How to evaluate and test pile-up in an EPIC source

 counts as a function of the PI channel: be aware that the

 counts are not folded with the detector response) for

 each event pattern class.

 distribution functions (smooth solid lines)

-superposed to the observed ones (histogram).
+superimposed on the observed ones (histogram).

 In all plots, the distributions

-corresponding to different pattern classes
+corresponding to the different pattern classes

 are recognizable through colors: red